Niche market: what it is and how to find the right one

 Is a niche market always profitable?

 Not automatically.
-A niche market's profitability depends on whether the target audience is large enough, willing to spend money on a solution, and whether you can reach them effectively.
-You need to research the niche thoroughly to confirm its financial potential.
+Profitability depends on three factors: whether your audience is large enough, whether they're willing to pay and whether you can reach them effectively.
+Research thoroughly before committing.

 How do I know if a niche is too small?